bySabi/carma-tap-webpack/README.md

 [tap]: https://testanything.org/
 [webpack]: https://webpack.github.io/

 Setting `Karma` with many plugins it is a time consuming process, many hours of trial and error.
+Now you got all for free.

+## This package works only on `npm 3` environments and beyond.
+Don´t use it on `npm 2`

 ## What's include ?
 * [karma-tap](https://github.com/tmcw-up-for-adoption/karma-tap), karma TAP adapter.